Gailpositive/Darey.io-Projects-1-10/Darey.io-Projects-1-10/Project-9/Ansible config.md

 ## Note: everytime I stop/start my my Ansible server, I will have to reconfig github webhook Ip address.
 To avoid this, I can allocate an Elastic Ip to the server.Elastic IP is only free when allocated to an EC2 instance, so remenber to release Elastic Ip once I terminate Instance.

  ## 6, STEP 4: PREPARING THE DEVELOPMENT AREA USING VSCODE
+Development ‘DevOps’ means I will require to write some codes and I shall have proper tools that will make my coding and debugging comfortable.
+I need an Integrated development environment (IDE) or Source-code Editor.
+There is a plethora of different IDEs and Source-code Editors for different languages with their own advantages and drawbacks, I can choose whichever I am comfortable with.
+Visual Studio Code is what I will use in this project.

+* After you have successfully installed VSC, I 'll configure it to connect to my newly created GitHub repository: "ansible-config-mgt".

  * Config to vscode via codespace in github
  <img width="960" alt="git in vscode" src="https://github.com/Gailpositive/ansible-config-mgt/assets/111061512/9883645e-fe77-47b6-8d4f-29e3559249d7">

- * Clone down ansible-config-mgt repo to Ansible instance
+ * Clone down ansible-config-mgt repo to my Jenkins-Ansible instance with the command: "git clone <ansible-config-mgt repo link>"
 <img width="569" alt="git clone ansible repo" src="https://github.com/Gailpositive/ansible-config-mgt/assets/111061512/938dbe9c-7bb3-43a7-a218-c52e24ed1601">

-## 7, STEP 5: ANSIBLE DEVELOPMENT
+## 7, STEP 5: Begin ANSIBLE DEVELOPMENT
 * In the ansible-config.mgt repo, create a development branch that, will be used for a new feature.
 <img width="468" alt="developemnt branch" src="https://github.com/Gailpositive/ansible-config-mgt/assets/111061512/ccce6bf0-fc09-4e3a-a0a2-c4d71faf9c65">